w5xd/WriteLogWizards/README.md

 developed with VS 2013 happen to work on WL11 if the VS2013 runtime happens to be already installed.)
-Developing in VS 2017 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2017 runtime when your module is installed.
+Developing in VS 2017 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2017 runtime when your module is installed on WriteLog versions older than 12.40.

 <h2>The Directory Structure</h2>
 The wizards generate code that assumes the relative file paths set up in this repo: